Pan-Canadian-Genome-Library/file-transfer/docs/overview.md

 # Overview

+> [!Important]
+>
+> The `/docs` folder contains a copy of the documentation forked from the parent Score repository.
+Browse through this documentation for details on configuring and working with Score without the PCGL modifications.
+For details on the changes made to Score for PCGL File-Transfer see the contents of the [`/pcgl-docs`](../pcgl-docs) directory.

 Score is a file transfer service designed to enable large-file upload and download, providign a robust API for secure file transfer and storage operations.
 It serves as an intermediary between object storage systems and user authorization mechanisms, using pre-signed URLs for efficient and protected data access.

 ## System Architecture